Business leaders and wealthy investors are time-poor, on the move and, yet the challenge of reaching them has its value.

 43 per cent of CEOs and 37 percent of business owners consume news media.
 1.2 million business decision-makers (that’s one in three) can be found reading the business and finance section of newspapers, be it first thing in the morning over a cup of coffee, or while relaxing in the airport lounge.

 Personal investors are a popular target market for many financial service providers.
 They might own a range of financial products including shares in listed companies, managed funds, debentures and bonds.
-The fluctuating fortunes of these assets means this group – around 4 million in number according to emma – use newspaper media to keep regular tabs on the financial markets.
+Business and finance section readers are more likely to be acquiring financial products in the next 12 months, including:

-They are heavy spenders across a number categories.
-For example, they
+They are heavy spenders across several categories.
+For example, they: